Director of Early Childhood: Chary Fox, MSEd

 Michelle grew up in Manhattan and holds a B.A. in Psychology, with minors in Spanish and Urban Education, from the University of Pennsylvania.
 After college, she taught PreK for five years while pursuing her graduate degree.
 She holds an MSEd in Early Childhood General and Special Education from Bank Street College as well as an MSW from Columbia School of Social Work.
 Michelle holds teaching certification from New York State and is a licensed Social Worker.

 Michelle has been involved with The SAM School since its inception.
 She was a founding Board Member before transitioning to the Executive Director role in 2014.
-Michelle lives in the neighborhood with her husband Adam and children Marlene, Irwin and Jeffrey.
+Michelle lives in the neighborhood with her husband Adam and children Marlene, Irwin, Jeffrey and Jacqueline.

 Founder: Rabbi Elie Abadie, M.D.